HMS Speedy (1893): Design and construction

 Speedy was 230 ft long between perpendiculars, with a beam of 27 ft and a draught of 12 ft.
 Displacement was 810 LT.
 Speedy differed from other ships of her class in having eight Thornycroft water-tube boilers rather than the locomotive boilers used for the rest of the class, with three funnels being fitted instead of two.
 The boilers fed two sets of triple-expansion steam engines rated at 3500 ihp, driving two Gunmetal propellers with a diameter of 8 ft 3 in which gave a design speed of 18.7 kn.
 The revised machinery arrangements were much more reliable and made it easier to maintain high speed.

 The ship was armed with two 4.7 inch (120 mm) QF guns mounted fore and aft on the ships centreline, backed up by four 3-pounder (47 mm) guns (two in single mounts on the ship's beam and two in casemates forward) and a single .45-inch Gardner machine gun.
 Three 18-inch (450 mm) torpedo tubes were fitted, with one fixed in the ship's bow and the other two on swivelling mounts on the beam.
 The ship had a crew of 91.

 Speedy was laid down at Thornycroft's Chiswick shipyard on 4 January 1892 and was launched on 18 May 1893.
 She reached a speed of 20.21 kn during sea trials, when her engines delivered 4703 ihp.
-The ship was completed on 20 February 1894.
+The ship was completed on 20 February 1894, and was the sixth ship of that name to serve with the Royal Navy.